OCA/account-financial-tools/account_invoice_constraint_chronology/README.rst

 It prevents the validation of invoices when:

-* there are draft invoices with an anterior date
+* there are draft invoices with a prior date
-* there are validated invoices with a posterior date
+* there are validated invoices with a later date

 Configuration
 =============

-To configure this module, go to the menu *Accounting > Configuration > Journals > Journals* and activate the option *Check Chronology* on the relevant journals.
+To configure this module, go to the menu *Accounting/Invoicing > Configuration > Accounting > Journals* and activate the option *Check Chronology* on the relevant journals.
 After the installation of the module, this option will be active on *sale* and *sale refund* journals.

 Usage
 =====